arhant7617/AI-Workflows-Summarization-and-Refinement/README.md

 		Looping until a condition is met
 		Clean execution log + run state tracking

-<ins>2.Simple Tool Registry</ins>
+	2.Simple Tool Registry:

 		Register any Python function as a tool
 		Nodes can call tools using the registry

 3. FastAPI Endpoints